 Lauren Singer: I had no idea how to do any of the things that I did for fundraising.
 I had never done it before.
 When starting Package Free, we first raised funds from the vendors that were selling products with us; they paid upfront to be involved, a few thousand dollars, and they got to keep 100 percent of their sales.
 But besides that, I had no idea what the venture process was like, what it was like to sit down and have a meeting with a venture capitalist.
 We started as the retail store and raised venture capital two years later.
 I was so lucky to have people around me who walked me through the whole process in such a beautiful and generous way.
 They did everything from help me visualize what it would be like to sit in a meeting, to looking through my papers or my documents and helping me think bigger.
 The best part of raising [money] is having so many brilliant and qualified people workshop your business.
 That’s been really cool.

-The Helm: Did you hire consultants to help you through the process?
+Did you hire consultants to help you?